Smurf-IV/ENSEK/ReadMe.md

 ### Service
 - Controllers / Services / Data access to be in sepearate projects to allow testing and SOLID principles
-- Use `TimeSortableId`, for Logging moniker tracking (Time Permitting!), and tracking "Failed" reading storage
+- Use [TimeSortableId](https://github.com/kgkoutis/TSID.Creator.NET), for Logging moniker tracking (Time Permitting!), and tracking "Failed" reading storage

 ### Client
 - Will be a blazor pages app